 SBA PPP loans provide small businesses who have been impacted by COVID-19 with payroll assistance.
 These loans are backed by a federal loan guarantee.
-So far, the federal government has allocated approximately $350 billion to this program.
+The federal government allocated approximately $650 billion to this program.

 SBA PPP loans are designed to get funds to small businesses as quickly as possible.
 Because of this, the application process for an SBA PPP loan will be different than the application process for other existing SBA loan programs.

-One of the goals of the PPP is to incentivize small businesses to keep employees on their payrolls during the COVID-19 outbreak.
-Because of this, borrowers are eligible to have a portion of their loans forgiven if they maintain their employee headcount during the outbreak, or quickly restore headcount once restrictions are lifted.
+One of the goals of the PPP is to incentivize small businesses to keep employees on their payrolls.
+Because of this, borrowers are eligible to have most or all of their loans forgiven if they meet certain requirements – learn more about how PPP loan forgiveness works in our guide.